acornejo/kilobot-labs/README.md

 ### 2.3 Modify test-speaker.c

-Once you've tested the speaker and listener together, we will modify the speaker code to switch its message.
-To do so, use a timer in the program loop to change the message from the number "5" to the number "6" every second (64 ticks) so that to that the robot switches the message being sent.
+Once you've tested the speaker and listener together, we will modify the speaker code to send different messages.
+Specifically we will use a timer to change the message every second.
 The code for switching should look similar to the way you made a state machine in 1.3.
-Also remember that you need to use

 ### 2.3 Modify test-listener.c